 - Decisions about bringing volunteers to campus for in-person study visits should be more conservative for people at higher risk for severe illness from COVID-19 per public health guidance.
-Researchers should take this into consideration as they develop plans to reactivate in-person human participant research protocols.
-For research involving participant populations at higher risk for severe illness, study consent forms should include information about this added risk.
+Researchers should take this into consideration as they develop plans for in-person human participant research protocols.
+For research involving participant populations at higher risk for severe illness, study consent forms may need to include information about this added risk.

-- If your study procedures involve use of any shared objects or devices (e.g., pen, computer keyboard, blood pressure cuff), please review the IRB/EHS Guidance on Cleaning Devices/Objects that Contact Intact Skin.
+- If your study procedures involve use of any shared objects or devices (e.g., pen, computer keyboard, blood pressure cuff), please follow the IRB/EHS Guidance on Cleaning Devices/Objects that Contact Intact Skin.

 - The Cornell IRB recommends that researchers consider whether any in-person activities can be modified to use remote interaction (e.g., online surveys, interviews using Zoom), thereby reducing risk of exposure to both researchers and participants.
 Such a change to study procedures would also require an amendment request.